diofant/diofant/docs/modules/solvers/diophantine.rst

 {(3*t_0 - 5, -2*t_0 + 5)}

-Note that stepping one more level below the highest API, we can solve the very same equation by calling :py:meth:`~sympy.solvers.diophantine.diop_solve`.
+Note that stepping one more level below the highest API, we can solve the very same equation by calling :py:meth:`~diofant.solvers.diophantine.diop_solve`.

->>> from sympy.solvers.diophantine import diop_solve
+>>> from diofant.solvers.diophantine import diop_solve
 >>> diop_solve(2*x + 3*y - 5)
 (3*t_0 - 5, -2*t_0 + 5)

 Note that it returns a tuple rather than a set.
-:py:meth:`~sympy.solvers.diophantine.diophantine` always return a set of tuples.
+:py:meth:`~diofant.solvers.diophantine.diophantine` always return a set of tuples.
-But :py:meth:`~sympy.solvers.diophantine.diop_solve` may return a single tuple or a set of tuples depending on the type of the equation given.
+But :py:meth:`~diofant.solvers.diophantine.diop_solve` may return a single tuple or a set of tuples depending on the type of the equation given.

-We can also solve this equation by calling :py:meth:`~sympy.solvers.diophantine.diop_linear`, which is what :py:meth:`~sympy.solvers.diophantine.diop_solve` calls internally.
+We can also solve this equation by calling :py:meth:`~diofant.solvers.diophantine.diop_linear`, which is what :py:meth:`~diofant.solvers.diophantine.diop_solve` calls internally.

->>> from sympy.solvers.diophantine import diop_linear
+>>> from diofant.solvers.diophantine import diop_linear
 >>> diop_linear(2*x + 3*y - 5)
 (3*t_0 - 5, -2*t_0 + 5)